10 Food Fundraising Ideas for Schools and Nonprofits

 3. Pancake breakfast

 Sell tickets in advance for a family-style breakfast.
 Serve pancakes, eggs, sausage, fruit, and juice.
 Add a photo booth or raffle for extra revenue.
+Consider adding a paddle raise or fund-a-need appeal after the meal while guests are still seated and engaged.
 Great for weekend mornings or after a church service.

 Tips: Recruit volunteers for cooking and serving.
 Partner with a local grocer for donated ingredients.
 Offer family packs and early-bird pricing.